-Nose: A mix of harsh grain spirit and menthol fight with butterscotch and vanilla for the attention.
+Nose: This Is sweet and unpleasant.
+A mix of harsh grain spirit and menthol fight with butterscotch and vanilla for the attention.
 A hint of baked red apples and pie crust come through after some time in the glass, but it remains one-dimensional and shallow.

 Mouth: Watery at first then the overly sweet butterscotch note comes marching in.
 There’s a hint of fruitiness behind the unpleasant harshness.
 A tanniny oakiness slowly builds up.
 It’s very bitter, but not in a good way.
 The vanilla notes is kind of surrounding everything in a thin outer layer.

 Finish: Everything except the oak and the harshness dies quite quickly and things just end in an unpleasant oakiness.
 There are traces left of butterscotch and vanilla, but they just kind of make the bitterness worse.
 There are hints of good things within, but they are well hidden.

 Bell’s consists of malts from the islands as well as speyside.
 Blair Athol, Dufftown, Glenkinchie, Caol Ila and Inchgower are identified as parts of the whole.